— Variety Makes All the Difference —

 Hold that thought (8a)

 Self-similarity is the repetition of a shape, form or behavior on different levels of complexity.
 Not as an identical copy, but as a variation of the same basic shape.

 And how do mathematicians do it?

 And that is more important than it seems.
-The big difference between God's snow flakes and Koch's snow flakes is that God's are all different while Koch's are all the same.
+The big difference between God's snowflakes and Koch's snowflakes is that God's are all different while Koch's are all the same.
 Koch's Snow Flake is sterile while with God's flakes, variety makes all the difference.
-This is why no tree is alike, no mountain is alike, no human is alike.
+This is why no two trees are the same, no two mountains are the same and no two humans are the same.
 But there's more:

 The same goes for that other famous 'number' e, and all so-called transcendental numbers (numbers that go on forever after the dot; in other words, numbers that represent infinite detail).
 And to make matters worse, transcendental numbers out-number real numbers with an infinite factor.

 It may seem a bit paradoxical but since mathematics cannot release its detailed accuracy, it loses connection with the real world around quantum level.